 Known for its spiritual aura, Ajmer city was named in the memory of ‘Ajay Meru’.
 Expressing the tradition and culture of a historic gem, visiting Ajmer can be a truly unforgettable experience for many.
 The convivial charm of the Rajasthani royalness along with a perfect mix of architecture is perhaps what majorly draws tourists to this interesting city.

-Surrounded by the Aravalli hills, this city is known for a plethora of reasons out of which one is the presence of the famous Dargah Sharif of saint Muin-ud-din-Chisti.
-Filled with the charm of old heritage, a trip to Ajmer is nothing short of a magical experience for the unversed.
+Surrounded by Aravalli hills, this city is known for a plethora of reasons out of which one is the presence of the famous Dargah Sharif of Saint Muin-ud-din-Chisti.
+Filled with the charm of old heritage, a trip to Ajmer is nothing short of a magical experience for travelers.

-The city of Ajmer was founded by Raja Ajaypal Chauhan sometime in the 7th century.
+The city of Ajmer was founded by Raja Ajaypal Chauhan in the 7th century.
 He had constructed the hill fort 'Ajay Meru' also known as the 'Invincible Hill'.
-It was also him, who had established the Chauhan dynasty that had continued to rule the country even though there were perpetual waves of Turkish invasions all across India during that particular time frame.
+It was him only who established the Chauhan dynasty that had continued to rule the country even though there were perpetual waves of Turkish invasions all across India during that particular time frame.
 And visiting the city today, one may not be able to make it if this the same city which once breathed nothing but the magnificence of history.